 “Toy Like Me is a recent Facebook campaign calling for more representation and diversity in the toy industry with their main goal being the production of toys for children with disabilities.
 The page features submissions from parents who have given makeovers to existing toys to better represent their kids.
 Makies, a UK dollmaker, responded to the …more about New Line of Dolls Represent Kids with Disabilities

 Bellevue College autism program to partner with Central Washington University.
 Unique program helps students with autism succeed in higher education Bellevue College announced today it will partner with Central Washington University beginning spring quarter, 2015 to bring BC’s successful Autism Spectrum Navigators (ASN) program to the Ellensburg, Wash. campus.
 BC created the ASN program in …more about ASN Featured by Bellevue College!

 Tim Howard, goalie for the US Soccer National Team, sits down with CNN to discuss life and Tourette’s.
 Check CNN’s Article on Time Howard out!

 October was Disability Pride Month here at BC.
 Events ranged from technical trainings on accessible documents to the Disability Postcard Project, a collection of postcard-sized art with musings on what disability means.
 Below are a few examples but you can check out the full blog of postcards, including image descriptions.
 The month was capped off …more about Lydia Brown Wraps Up Disability Pride Month!

 DRC Director Susan Gjolmesli was published today in BC’s The Watchdog with an article on understanding guide dog teams and proper etiquette.
-Click here to be taken to The Watchdog, or read the transcript below!
-Open letter from a guide dog team at Bellevue College October 7, 2014 by Susan Gjolmesli On behalf of the DRC …more about Open Letter from a Guide Dog Team at BC
+You can read the article at The Watchdog, or read the transcript below!
+Open letter from a guide dog team at Bellevue College October 7, 2014 by Susan Gjolmesli On behalf of the DRC Team …more about Open Letter from a Guide Dog Team at BC